Believing Your Dreams Into Reality

 GETTING IN TOUCH WITH YOUR HIGHER SELF

-a clear picture of something and then accepting it into manifest reality.
+getting a clear picture of something and then accepting it into

-"Visioning" is concerned with getting in touch with Whatever-It-Is and asking
+manifest reality.
+"Visioning" is concerned with getting in touch with

-Whatever they are, since I've been Wingsonging I've felt them peeking over
+since I've been Wingsonging I've felt them peeking over my shoulder; so

-my shoulder; so I've been working on building an imaginary rear-view mirror
+I've been working on building an imaginary rear-view mirror to let me

 Perhaps you've read Life After Life by Raymond A. Moody, Jr., M.D., which reports the findings of a study of the experiences of people pronounced clinically dead but then revived.
 Almost all of them reported very similar experiences, which paralleled, incidentally, the descriptions of the afterlife contained in the Tibetan Book of the Dead.